-84. Landmine survivors, as well as others exposed to a stressful event or situation of exceptionally threatening or catastrophic nature, often develop posttraumatic stress disorder.
-However, standardized screening tools to detect possible symptoms and to suggest the need for a formal diagnostic assessment are not available for use in

-Minelandia.
-Basic counselling services are available only in the capital and more intensive psychotherapy programmes and unavailable due to a lack of psychiatric specialists in Minelandia.
+Landmine survivors, as well as others exposed to a stressful event or situation of exceptionally threatening or catastrophic nature, often develop posttraumatic stress disorder.
+However, standardized screening tools to detect possible symptoms and to suggest the need for a formal diagnostic assessment are not available for use in Minelandia.
+Basic counselling services are available only in the capital and more intensive psychotherapy programmes are unavailable due to a lack of psychiatric specialists in Minelandia.
+No peer support network has been created, either.

-By working with international partners, basic counselling services will have been extended to each provincial capital by the end of 2016.
+- By working with international partners, basic counselling services will have been extended to each provincial capital by the end of 2021. - By end of 2020, a peer support network has been created as an integral part of the Ministry of Health.